tyonly/vld-sourceguardian/README.rst

 cd vld-sourceguardian

-make clean && phpize && ./configure && make && sudo make install
+phpize && ./configure && make && sudo make install

 If it still doesn't compile, then VLD is not for you.
 Patches are welcome through Pull Requests.